-Communication in marriage is one of the essential topics every couple (including us) needs to learn in order to have a healthy, fulfilling and lasting marriage.
+Communication in marriage is one of the essential topics every couple (including us) needs to learn in order to have a healthy, fulfilling, and lasting marriage.

-Infact, communication and marriage go hand in hand.
+In fact, communication and marriage go hand in hand.
 You can’t have one without the other.

-In this article, we will share how you can improve communication in your marriage using examples from our marriage.
+So in this article, we will share how you can improve communication in your marriage using examples from our marriage.
 But before we get into that, let’s discuss 3 key things you need to understand.

 We all communicate differently!

 During our first year of marriage, a major lesson we learned was that we all communicate differently.

 In our marriage, Marcus is more logical and less emotional when it comes to decisions and conversations, while I can be both logical and emotional, but tend to be more emotional.

 For example, if we get invited somewhere for a get-together, and Marcus has projects he needs to get done, or he would just honestly prefer to stay home.
 He is an introvert and will say, “No thank you” quickly and easily.